-We have commercial property insurance policies covering catastrophic losses, including windstorm damage, up to a \$1 billion policy limit per occurrence, subject to a \$250,000 deductible.
+We have commercial property insurance policies covering catastrophic losses, including windstorm damage, up to a \$1 billion policy limit per occurrence, subject to a \$250,000 deductible for the majority of our properties (the properties acquired from Psychiatric Solutions, Inc. are subject to a \$50,000 deductible).
 Losses resulting from named windstorms are subject to deductibles between 3% and 5% of the declared total insurable value of the property.
 In addition, we have commercial property insurance policies covering catastrophic losses resulting from earthquake and flood damage, each subject to aggregated loss limits (as opposed to per occurrence losses).
 Our earthquake limit is \$250 million, subject to a deductible of \$250,000, except for facilities located within documented fault zones.
 Earthquake losses that affect facilities located in fault zones within the United States are subject to a \$100 million limit and will have applied deductibles ranging from 1% to 5% of the declared total insurable value of the property.
 The earthquake limit in Puerto Rico is \$25 million.
-Flood losses have either a \$250,000 effective, based upon the location of the facility.
+Flood losses have either a \$250,000 or \$500,000 deductible, based upon the location of the facility.
+The 9 behavioral health facilities acquired from Ascend Health Corporation in October, 2012 have commercial property insurance policies which provide for full replacement cost coverage, subject to a \$10,000 deductible.

-Our property insurance coverage is scheduled for renewal on June 1, 2012.
 Due to an increase in property losses experienced nationwide in recent years, the cost of commercial property insurance has increased.
 As a result, catastrophic coverage for earthquake and flood has been limited to annual aggregate losses (as opposed to per occurrence losses).
 Given these insurance market conditions, there can be no assurance that a continuation of these unfavorable trends, or a sharp increase in uninsured property losses sustained by us, will not have a material adverse effect on our future results of operations.

-Long-Lived Assets: We review our long-lived assets, including amortizable intangible assets, for impairment whenever events or circumstances indicate that the carrying value of these assets may not be recoverable.
+Long-Lived Assets: We review our long-lived assets, including intangible assets, for impairment whenever events or circumstances indicate that the carrying value of these assets may not be recoverable.
 The assessment of possible impairment is based on our ability to recover the carrying value of our asset based on our estimate of its undiscounted future cash flow.
 If the analysis indicates that the carrying value is not recoverable from future cash flows, the asset is written down to its estimated fair value and an impairment loss is recognized.
 Fair values are determined based on estimated future cash flows using appropriate discount rates.

 Goodwill: Goodwill is reviewed for impairment at the reporting unit level on an annual basis or sooner if the indicators of impairment arise.
 Our judgments regarding the existence of impairment indicators are based on market conditions and operational performance of each reporting unit.
-We have designated September 1st as our annual impairment assessment date and performed an impairment assessment as of September 1, 2011 which indicated no impairment of goodwill.
+We have designated September 1st as our annual impairment assessment date and performed an impairment assessment as of September 1, 2012 which indicated no impairment of goodwill.
 Future changes in the estimates used to conduct the impairment review, including profitability and market value projections, could indicate impairment in future periods potentially resulting in a write-off of a portion or all of our goodwill.